 \subsubsection{Reward}

-Different from Hybrid DRL agent that could only obtain reward in terminate state, for the Pure DRL agent, it will get reward during each step (each trial in user dataset).
-The reward mainly aims to encourage Pure DRL agent to simulate effect of time pressure visual stimuli that is similar with real users' response.
+Different from the hybrid DRL agent that could only obtain reward in terminate state, for the pure DRL agent, it gets reward during each step (each trial in user dataset).
+The reward mainly aims to encourage the pure DRL agent to simulate effect of time pressure visual stimuli that is similar with real users' response.
 Therefore, the reward function is: